-Any revision, significant change or deviation in the detailed plans and specifications after formal approval by the Board shall be filed in duplicate with and approved by the Board prior to implementation of the revision or change.
+Any revision, significant change or deviation in the detailed plans and specifications after formal approval by the Commission, and if a subdivision, also by the Board, shall be filed in duplicate with and approved by the Commission and/or Board prior to implementation of the revision or change.
 Copies of the revisions or changes, if approved, shall be attached to the original plans and specifications.
 (Ord.
 90-5, passed 8-30-9-; Am.
 Ord. passed 2-16-99)

-§154.82 DETERMINATION OF IMPACE DRAINAGE AREAS
+§154.82 DETERMINATION OF IMPACT DRAINAGE AREAS

-(A) The Board is authorized, but is not required to classify certain geographical areas as impact drainage areas and to enact and promulgate regulations which are generally applied.

-In determining impact drainage areas, the Board shall consider the factors as topography, soil type, capacity of existing regulated drains and distance from adequate drainage facility.

-- (B) The following areas shall be designated as impact drainage areas, unless good reason for not including them is presented to the Drainage Board: - (1) A floodway or floodplain, as designated by the State Department of Natural Resources; - (2) Land within 75 feet of each bank of any regulated drain; - (3) Land within 75 feet of the center line of any regulated drain tile; and - (4) Land where there is not an adequate outlet, taking into consideration the capacity and depth of the outlet, may be designated as an impact drainage area by resolution of the Board.
+- (A) The Board is authorized, but is not required to classify certain geographical areas as impact drainage areas and to enact and promulgate regulations which are generally applied.
+In determining impact drainage areas, the Board shall consider the factors as topography, soil type, capacity of existing regulated drains and distance from adequate drainage facility. - (B) The following areas shall be designated as impact drainage areas, unless good reason for not including them is presented to the Drainage Board: - (1) A floodway or floodplain, as designated by the State Department of Natural Resources; - (2) Land within 75 feet of each bank of any regulated drain; - (3) Land within 75 feet of the centerline of any regulated drain tile; and - (4) Land where there is not an adequate outlet, taking into consideration the capacity and depth of the outlet, may be designated as an impact drainage area by resolution of the Board.
 Special requirements for development within any impact drainage area shall be included in the resolution (Ord.
 90-5, passed 8-30-90; Am.
 Ord. passed 2-16-99)